Plaça del Pedró

 Plaça del Pedró Review

 This landmark in medieval Barcelona was the dividing point where ecclesiastical and secular paths parted.
-The high road, Carrer del Carme, leads to the cathedral and the seat of the bishopric, whereas the low road, Carrer de l'Hospital, heads down to the medieval hospital and the Boqueria market, a clear choice between body and soul.
-Named for a stone pillar, or pedró (large stone), marking the fork in the road, the square became a cherished landmark for Barcelona Christians after Santa Eulàlia, co-patron of Barcelona, was crucified there in the 4th century on her distinctive X-shape cross after suffering the legendary 13 ordeals designed to persuade her to recant, which she, of course, heroically refused to do.
+The high road, Carrer del Carme, leads to the cathedral and the seat of the bishopric; the low road, Carrer de l'Hospital, heads down to the medieval hospital and the Boqueria market, a clear choice between body and soul.
+Named for a stone pillar, or pedró (large stone), marking the fork in the road, the square became a cherished landmark for Barcelona Christians after Santa Eulàlia, co-patron of Barcelona, was crucified there in the 4th century after suffering the legendary 13 ordeals designed to persuade her to renounce her faith—which of course, she heroically refused to do.
 As the story goes, an overnight snowfall chastely covered her nakedness with virgin snow.
 The present version of Eulàlia and her cross was sculpted by Barcelona artist Frederic Marès and erected in 1951.
 The bell tower and vacant alcove at the base of the triangular square are the Sant Llàtzer church, originally built in the open fields in the mid-12th century and used as a leper hospital and place of worship after the 15th century when Sant Llàtzer (Saint Lazarus) was officially named patron saint of lepers.
 Presently in the process of being rescued from the surrounding buildings that once completely obscured the church, the Sant Llàtzer chapel has a tiny antique patio and apse visible from the short Carrer de Sant Llàtzer, which cuts behind the church between Carrer del Carme and Carrer Hospital.

 View deals in Barcelona for vacation packages, hotels, airfare, and more from our partners!More